-For mismatched or overset interfaces, the zone connectivity is defined using the combination of CellListDonor and InterpolantsDonor.
-CellListDonor contains the list of donor cells in which each node of the receiver zone can be located.
+For mismatched or overset interfaces, the zone connectivity donor information, when given, is defined using either the CellListDonor alone, or the combination of CellListDonor and InterpolantsDonor.
+CellListDonor contains the list of donor cells or elements in which each node of the receiver zone can be located.
 InterpolantsDonor contains the interpolation factors to locate the receiver nodes in the donor cells.
 InterpolantsDonor may be thought of as bi- or tri-linear interpolants (depending on CellDimension) in the cell of the donor zone.

-A GridConnectivityProperty_t data structure, described in Section 8.5, may be used to record special properties associated with particular connectivity patches, such as a periodic interface, or an interface where data is to be averaged in some way.
+A GridConnectivityProperty_t data structure, described in Section 8.6, may be used to record special properties associated with particular connectivity patches, such as a periodic interface, or an interface where data is to be averaged in some way.